Pet Insurance

 Does Pet Insurance Cover Pregnancy?

 Pet insurance typically doesn’t cover pregnancy or conditions related to pregnancy or breeding.
-However, if your pregnant pet experiences unexpected complications while birthing and requires a Cesarean section (C-section), the pet insurance company may cover the medical cost as long as the pregnancy took place after the waiting period for the effective date of your pet’s policy.
+However, if your pregnant pet experiences unexpected complications while birthing and requires a Cesarean section (C-section), the pet insurance company may cover the medical expenses as long as the pregnancy took place after the waiting period for the effective date of your pet’s policy.

 Pyometra, an infection in the uterus resulting from hormonal changes in the reproductive tract, may be covered by your pet insurance company.
 Pyometra is more common in pets who haven’t been spayed.